priyavrat-misra/personal-website/content/blog/generating-mazes.md

 ---
 Oftentimes when we are all alone, we can't help but think about our forgotten goals.
 This article is about achieving one such goal I had as a kid i.e., to make a computer game.

 One day while browsing the Internet, I stumbled across something interesting, a maze generation algorithm.
+Never before it occurred to me that there are complex algorithms at work for something as simple as children's puzzles.
 In no time, I was fixated on the idea of seeing it in action.
-Never before it occurred to me that there are complex algorithms at work for something as simple as children's puzzles.

 The experiment began with finding tools to visualize the maze generation processes.
 Eventually, I came across {{<a_blank url="https://www.sfml-dev.org" title="Simple and Fast Multimedia Library (SFML)">}}.
 I decided to go for it entirely due to it's name, hoping it would be both simple and fast, and it was!
-However, it is possible to use any other library and/or programming language of your choice to follow along.
+However, you may use any other library and/or programming language of your choice to follow along.
 Or you can just give SFML a shot as well.

 You can install SFML for your operating system by following the respective guide from {{<a_blank url="https://www.sfml-dev.org/tutorials/2.5/#getting-started" title="here">}}.
 ### The Algorithm